hectorproko/Quartz/content/Intellipaat/Assignments/AWS/Module8/Assignment2/Assignment 2 – CloudFormation VPC Template_Module8_AWS Weekday BC = 2301080808.md

 2. Creates a public subnet within the VPC.
 3. Launches an Amazon Linux EC2 instance within the public subnet and tags it as "CFinstance".

-%%
-> [!question]- Question you had
-> The keyword `MyVPC:` in the CloudFormation template is not a built-in name.
-It's just an identifier or logical name that you use within the CloudFormation template to reference that particular resource.
->
-> You can name it whatever you like, as long as you are consistent within the template.
-For example, you could replace `MyVPC` with `TestVPC` or `AssignmentVPC` or any other name you prefer.
-Whenever you reference that VPC within the template, you would then use that chosen name.
->
-> For example, if you change it to `TestVPC:`, then later in the template where you see `!Ref MyVPC`, you'd change it to `!Ref TestVPC`.
->
-> It's essentially an internal name within the CloudFormation template to help you reference and organize resources.

-%%

 ```yaml